AmblesideOnline Year 5 Booklist

 Cindy Rollins did a Circe Mason Jar podcast that included the role of audiobooks with difficult books.
 (Back)

-4. Timeline: At this age, students should be keeping a simple, single-page timeline of major events and a Book of Centuries.
-Read an Advisory member's blog post about early timelines at Wendi Wanders.
-Instructions for making your own timelines and charts are included in these Parents' Review articles: Book of the Centuries; Teaching Chronology; The Correlation of Lessons.
-For more details about the why, when, how of keeping CM timelines (and other notebooks), we recommend Laurie Bestvater's book, The Living Page ($amzn).
-Two Book of Centuries options: (£) (£) (Back)
+Resources: Read an Advisory member's blog post about early timelines at Wendi Wanders.
+Instructions for timelines and charts are included in these Parents' Review articles: Book of the Centuries; Teaching Chronology; The Correlation of Lessons.
+For more details about the why, when, and how of keeping CM timelines (and other notebooks), we strongly recommend reading The Living Page by Laurie Bestvater ($amzn).
+We have more links on our history page here.
+(Back)

 6. Bible: Bible Gateway has many versions of the Bible online.
 It is preferable for a child to become accustomed to the language and flow of the King James Version of the Bible, as a familiarity with King James English will make other literature more accessible.
 Please read Lynn Bruce's article on the King James Version.